Working is a great way to boost your employability and gain valuable international experience.

 Who can go

-You can apply to work abroad if you are a Modern Languages student, or are undertaking a course which includes a Year in Industry.
+You can apply to work abroad for a year if you are a Modern Languages student, or are undertaking a course which includes a Year in Industry.

 Make it happen